gearbox-solutions/eloquent-filemaker/README.md

 Laravel 6.0 or later.

 # Installation
-Install `bluefeathergroup\eloquent-filemaker` in your project using Composer.
+Install `bluefeather\eloquent-filemaker` in your project using Composer.

 ```
-composer require bluefeathergroup\eloquent-filemaker
+composer require bluefeather\eloquent-filemaker
 ```
 # Usage
 With the package installed you can now have access to all the features of this package.
 There are a few different areas to configure.